Genivia/ugrep/README.md

 Universal grep ("uber grep")
 ============================

-Quickly grep through C/C++, Java, Python, JSON, XML and more using pre-defined and installed search patterns.
+Quickly grep through C/C++, Java, Python, JSON, XML and more using predefined and installed search patterns.
 Search files for Unicode text patterns, find source code matches, and search and display text and binary files recursively in large directory trees.